Thunderducky/covidScraper/README.md

 in the main folder run

-node server.js <filename>.csv and it'll create it for you
+node server.js filename.csv and it'll create it for you